 y for “yes” whenever you are prompted to confirm the installation.

-Once the installation process is complete, we’ll put the directory Homebrew uses to store its executables at the front of the
+Once the installation process is complete, you’ll put the directory Homebrew uses to store its executables at the front of the

 PATH environment variable.
 This ensures that Homebrew installations will be called over the tools that macOS includes.
-Specifically, when we install Ruby with Homebrew, this change makes sure our system will run the version we installed with Homebrew instead of the one macOS includes.
+Specifically, when you install Ruby with Homebrew, this change makes sure your system will run the version you installed with Homebrew instead of the one macOS includes.